osuosl/presentation-devopsbootcamp/source/index.rst

 .. note:: Emily

+    Balance school commitments, organizer bandwidth, and the need to teach a LOT of stuff

+    started biweekly, went to weekly

+    Writing curriculum takes a LOT of time

+    Exercises open-ended, some students ran with them and others did bare minimum

+    Typical lesson 2 related topics, one devvier and one opsier, ~4 x 20-min blocks of talking punctuated by hands-on

 - Weekly meet ups about a specific topic
 - Weekly content planning meetings
 - Simple *exercises* each week